Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the primary legislation governing the (re)insurance industry in your jurisdiction?

-The European Union (Insurance and Reinsurance) Regulations 2015, which transposed the EU Solvency II Directive into Irish law, govern the authorisation and supervision of (re)insurers and cover capital, governance, risk management, regulatory reporting and public disclosure requirements.
+The European Union (Insurance and Reinsurance) Regulations 2015 govern the authorisation and supervision of (re)insurers and impose Solvency II capital, governance, risk management, regulatory reporting and public disclosure requirements.
 (Re)insurers are also subject to the supplementing Solvency II legislation and, in addition to the Solvency II framework, there is a large body of domestic insurance legislation applicable to (re)insurers.

 Which government bodies regulate the (re)insurance industry in your jurisdiction and what is the extent of their powers?